 The core of AIA Washington Council’s advocacy work is done by our policy committees.
 Within the committee structure, issues are brought to the Council’s attention, debated and referred to the Board for executive action.
 If you’d like to be involved in advocating for the architecture profession, this is where you get started.

-AIA Washington Council members may join one of more committees at any time.
-Committee members may participate via conference call.
+AIA members may join one or more committees at any time, or just ask to be put on the email list.
+Some committees meet monthly and others on an as-needed basis.
 If you have questions about the committees or are interested in participating, please contact the committee chair or AIA Washington Council staff.

 Livability and Affordability Committee